 Test the technology.

 Test your electronic device prior to your first interview.
 Make sure your device is charged and alerts are silenced.
 Familiarize yourself with the various interview tools you’ll be using in advance so you’re ready to go at the time of your interview.
+You can create free accounts on platforms like Zoom and Skype.
 These other tips on virtual interviewing are also important to read.

 Just like with any other interview, make sure you are well-prepared.
 A virtual interview is just as serious and important as an in-person one.
 Research who you’re speaking with, browse the school's website, and explore how your values relate to the school's mission.
 Think about how you will contribute to the school community.